Best Practice

 Setters / Getters (aka Mutators / Accessors)

-- A getter should only return its attribute's value, and is an exception to the
+- A getter should only return its attribute's value.

 The attribute being returned should never be modified, just return it.